What Is Footing?

 Footing is one of the most important parts of a structure which transfers loads of a structure to the underlying soil.
-The selection of a suitable type of footing generally depends on the following factors:
+The selection of suitable types of footing generally depends on the following factors:

 1. The depth of the soil at which safe-bearing strata exists.